thepante/alfs-firefox/README.md

 Please report issues.
 Here's my list of pending:
 - [X] Shortcut to open it.
 - [X] Preferences to adjust keyboard shortcut.
+- [X] Don't show urls bottom tooltip
 - [ ] Minor graphical issue when a extension doesn't cover all its background.
-- [ ] On classic mode: if selected left side, ATM doesn't show bottom tooltip that shows urls loading/target